-Metro Regional GO Bond: Voters in the three-county area (including Multnomah County which is served by Home Forward) approved an affordable housing bond in November 2018.
-The Metro GO Bond plans to create 3,900 affordable units with 1,600 of these homes deeply affordable to households at or below 30% AMI.
-Half of the homes created will have two or more bedrooms to ensure access by families.December 2023,
+Metro Regional Housing Bond: Voters in the three-county area (including Multnomah County which is served by Home Forward) approved an affordable housing bond in November 2018.
+The Metro Regional Housing Bond aims to create 3,900 affordable units with 1,600 of these homes deeply affordable to households at or below 30% AMI.
+Half of the homes created will have two or more bedrooms to ensure access by families.
+Home Forward has committed over 100 HCVs to this effort to ensure deep affordability for housing in Multnomah County using Metro Bond proceeds.

-Home Forward received Metro GO Bond allocations for four projects:
+As of December 2023, there are five Home Forward projects with Metro Regional Housing Bond allocations:

-Redevelopment of Dekum Court: Home Forward selected Dekum Court as for major redevelopment that leverages a Section 18 Disposition (approved in October 2018) and the transfer of 27 units of RAD assistance from Cora Park, Chateau Apartments and Scattered East A. Redevelopment will be completed in two phases, with Phase I ensuring that existing residents (40 units) have the choice to relocate into the new building (in the 2nd and 3rd quarter of 2023) prior to demolition of the current buildings.
-After completion of Phase II in Spring 2025, a total of 187 apartments will be located on the site.
-Financial close for both project phases and Transfer of Assistance occurred in April 2022.
+Dekum Court (began construction December 2023): 187 units total; includes the project-basing of 40 replacement vouchers created through a Section 18 Demolition/Disposition approval and 27 RAD Transfer of Assistance units.
+61 units will be income- and rent-restricted at 30% AMI, and 126 units at 60% AMI.
+Dekum Court’s first phase (47 unit) is now fully occupied and has converted to permanent financing.
+Its second phase (140 units) is scheduled to complete construction in Summer 2025.